 We thank Simone Kressmann and Brigitte Wollert-Wulf as well as the technical staff of the molecular cytogenetics and epigenetics laboratories at the Institute of Human Genetics in Kiel for excellent technical assistance.
-This work was supported in part by grants from the Deutsche Forschungsgemeinschaft to SM, MJ, GL and SH, the Experimental and Clinical Research Center, a joint cooperation between the Charité - Universitätsmedizin Berlin and the MDC as well as the German Cancer Consortium (DKTK).
-MG was supported by the FEBS "Long Term Fellowship" and "Support for International Mobility of Scientists" fellowship of the Polish Ministry of Science and Higher Education.
-RS and WK are supported by the KinderKrebsInitiative Buchholz/Holm-Seppensen and JR by the Dr. Werner Jackstädt Foundation in the framework of a Junior Excellence Research Group (S134 - 10.100).
-The authors declare no conflicts of interests and no competing financial interests.
+This work was supported in part by grants from the Deutsche Forschungsgemeinschaft to SM, MJ, GL and SH, the Experimental and Clinical Research Center, a joint cooperation between the Charité-Universitätsmedizin Berlin and the MDC as well as the German Cancer Consortium (DKTK).
+MG was supported by the FEBS 'Long Term Fellowship' and 'Support for International Mobility of Scientists' fellowship of the Polish Ministry of Science and Higher Education.
+RS and WK are supported by the KinderKrebsInitiative Buchholz/Holm-Seppensen and JR by the Dr Werner Jackstädt Foundation in the framework of a Junior Excellence Research Group (S134-10.100).